flatscrew/rasterflow-docs/content/2.operations/compositors/multiply.md

 ::adwaita-card
 ---
 alt: Multiply
 caption: Math operation multiply, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = input * value
+The result is the evaluation of the expression result = input * value.
 src: /images/operations/gegl-multiply.png
 ---
 ::